Chronic Pain & Fatigue

 HRV Grades Correlate with Fibromyalgia Severity

-HRV serves as a reliable biomarker for fibromyalgia severity, with lower HRV strongly correlating with worse symptoms.
+HRV is a reliable biomarker for fibromyalgia severity, with lower HRV strongly correlating with worse symptoms.
 Patients with preserved HRV tend to respond better to treatment.

 Full study summary →